kallaway/100-days-of-code/r1-log.md

 ### R1D77-78
 Data structures & algorithms in #Python.
 You can literally feel how your thinking about coding can be changed and expanded with this knowledge.

+### R1D79
+Data structures & algorithms in #Python.
+Practiced some types of sorting algorithms.